If you’re looking to adopt a feline companion, you have a lot of choices to make. One of the most important is whether to get a kitten or adult cat.

 These tiny balls of energy are not the best choice for families with young kids or older people who aren’t steady on their feet.
 Kittens are fragile and can get hurt by children who don’t know what “gentle” means.
 And they tend to magically appear underfoot, causing a person to trip or fall trying to avoid them.

 No question, you’ll need to kitten-proof your home.
 Think like a kitten and view your house from their level, removing all the objects that could cause them harm.
 You’ll want to consider everything, from covering electrical cords, to making sure there aren’t any dangerous items on the floor, to hiding valuables that might get broken.

 Even with their drawbacks, kittens will bring you hours of amusement.

 When you adopt an adult cat, you know exactly what you’re getting.
 You know what they look like.
 You can tell whether the cat is laid-back or active, vocal or quiet, cuddly, curious or shy.

 Adult cats are usually already litter box trained and know how to use a scratching post.
-They are less likely to damage your furniture or knock something off the shelf.
+They’re less likely to damage your furniture or knock something off the shelf.

 That said, it’s a good idea to ask about a cat’s litter box habits; a reputable shelter or rescue group will tell you any problems the cat might have.
 Usually, such issues can be resolved fairly easily.

 Regardless of whether you adopt a kitten or an adult cat, you are going to be doing a good deed.
 The shelters are full of both cats and kittens in need of loving homes.
-We have our own CatTime.com adoption section full of beautiful cats and kittens who would love to move in with you.
+We have our own CatTime adoption page full of beautiful cats and kittens who would love to move in with you.

 Would you prefer to adopt an adult cat or a kitten?
 Got any tips for first-time adopters?
 Let us know in the comments below!